 Driving simulators help introduce students to an in-cab environment that is safe, risk-free, and unintimidating.

-Students in the Truck Driving and Transportation Training program learn the controls, gauges, and vehicle systems in a way that takes the pressure off making a mistake in a real truck.
+Students learn the controls, gauges, and vehicle systems in a way that takes the pressure off making a mistake in a real truck.

 Instructors can change the environments in which students may drive their truck.
 Some of these conditions include:

 - Dry, wet, and icy road surface conditions.

 - 5, 6, 7, 9, 10, 13, and 18 speed transmissions.

 - Different engine manufacturers such as Mack and Cummins.